Mirasaki/expansion-market-client/README.md

 The quickest, and easiest, way to host/use this bot is by deploying it inside of a [Docker](https://docs.docker.com/engine/install/ "Official Docker Website") container.

-1. Clone this repository: `git clone https://github.com/Mirasaki/green-mountain-trader.git`
+1. Clone this repository: `git clone https://github.com/Mirasaki/expansion-market.git`
-2. Navigate inside the new folder: `cd green-mountain-trader`
+2. Navigate inside the new folder: `cd expansion-market`
 3. Rename `.env.example` to `.env` and provide your environmental variables
 4. Rename `config.example.js` to `config.js` and provide your configuration
 5. Build the project: `docker build --tag discord-bot-template .`